ceu-lang/ceu/docs/manual/v0.20/docs/storage_classes/locations.md

 ## Locations

-A location (aka. *l-value*) is a path to a memory location holding a storage class entity ([`ID_int`](#TODO)) or a native symbol ([`ID_nat`](#TODO)):
+A location (aka *l-value*) is a path to a memory location holding a storage class entity ([`ID_int`](#TODO)) or a native symbol ([`ID_nat`](#TODO)):

 ```